 Disaster Loans Program.
 The supplemental request includes \$1.25 billion for the SBA credit subsidy and administrative funds to make loans to homeowners, renters, and businesses for recovery costs related to the 2005 hurricanes.
-As the mid-February 2006, the SBA had received 380,000 applications from individuals and businesses for disaster loans.
-It had approved more than 66,000 of these valued at nearly \$5 billion.
+As of early April 2006, the SBA had received 403,000 applications from individuals and businesses for disaster loans.
+It had approved more than 107,000 of these valued at over \$7 billion.
+It had made disbursements totaling \$671,000 on 39,000 loans.
 In addition, the request would authorize the SBA to reimburse FEMA for any funds previously transferred from the FEMA Disaster Relief Fund to the SBA Disaster Loans Program Account.

 Congressional Action.
-The House-passed supplemental fully funds the President's request for the Small Business Administration.
+The Senate Appropriations Committee approved the House-passed bill that would fully fund the President's request for the Small Business Administration and added a technical amendment that would transfer \$1 million to the University of Nevada Las Vegas to study and run an international air show.
 The bill includes a requirement to transfer to the FEMA Disaster Relief account \$712 million from the supplemental funds provided to the SBA for reimbursement of funds previously transferred from FEMA to the SBA.